uinix-js/uinix-ui/readme.md

 If shorthand props are configured in [`config.elementShorthandPropsMapping`](#configelementshorthandpropsmapping), the prop values are applied as styles.

-If custom element styles are configured in [`config.elementStyles`](#configelementstyles), the prop values are used by the element style functions to evaluate conditional styles.
+If custom element styles are configured in [`config.elementStyles`](#configelementstyles), the relating prop values are used by the element style functions to evaluate conditional styles.

 #### `Icon(props)`